Sentry01/Secret-Remediation/README.md

 8. **Monitor access**: monitor access to secrets and audit logs regularly to detect any unauthorized access.
 9. **Optional \- using deception:** consider using secrets that have been revoked as tokens for a honeypot to detect when those were exposed.

 Detailed best practices on managing secrets are out of scope for this document, however, more can be read on this topic from OWASP here: [Secrets Management \- OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html).

-You can also read more from Microsoft Azure Key Vault here [Best practices for secrets management | Microsoft Learn] (https://learn.microsoft.com/en-us/azure/key-vault/secrets/secrets-best-practices).
+You can also read more from Microsoft Azure Key Vault here (https://learn.microsoft.com/en-us/azure/key-vault/secrets/secrets-best-practices).

 ## **I found a secret in the code repository \-  now what?**